 Three images taken in Tokyo during my visit to Japan last month to make a presentation as a keynote speaker at the Universal Design Conference in Kyoto.
 More to follow.

 You don’t often think of public support of the Arts in the context of street entertainers, but the MTA is to be lauded for encouraging much of what is heard in the Subway system.
-As a result, over the years I have often arrived at work a little later than intended, although this horn player certainly cannot be held responsible for my not knowing what time it was.
-Taken this morning on the R train platform at Times Square.
+As a result, over the years I have often arrived at work a little later than intended, although this horn player… Continue reading Late For Work Again

 For those of us who have to deal with symbols and icons on a regular basis, and there can’t be many of us who don’t nowadays, Mies Hora’s new publication Official Signs and Icons 2 is a wonderful resource.
-It comes both as a book and a CD (containing outline EPS files) which you can buy separately or as a set.
+It comes both as a book and a CD (containing outline EPS files) which you can… Continue reading Official Signs and Icons 2